Skip to main content

 Custom Data Inputs

-Viz Flowics provides custom data inputs for specific third-party data providers.
+Viz Flowics provides custom data inputs to be used with certain data connectors.
 E.g., if you are using ScoreboardOCR as your data provider, Viz Flowics has custom Data Input designed for this purpose, along with a corresponding native data connector.

 Custom data inputs are typically easier to set up than generic data inputs, as you don't need to generate the schema in most of them.